 If you don’t know what a quokka is I suggested you educate yourself right now.
 There is an island off the coast of Perth that is home to literally hundreds of these tiny wallabies and they are SO CUTE.
-Also the island itself is gorgeous, you can’t miss it while you’re in Perth!
+Also, the island itself is gorgeous, you can’t miss it while you’re in Perth!

 The ferry runs from Fremantle and Perth to the island a few times a day and only takes half an hour.
-It can be pretty pricey, a last minute round trip from Perth will set you back $79, or $59 from Fremantle, but you can save money by booking it in advance.
+It can be pretty pricey, a last-minute round trip from Perth will set you back $79, or $59 from Fremantle, but you can save money by booking it in advance.

 The cheapest option is to go on a Tuesday when a return from Fremantle will cost $39.
-There’s a carpark by the ferry port that costs $7 for the day, or it’ll cost you $9 on the train.
+There’s a carpark by the ferry port that costs $7 for the day, or it’ll cost you $9 for a return on the train.
 Add $20 for bike rental which is definitely necessary if you want to make the most of your day, pack a picnic and snorkeling gear if you have it!

 We picked up our bikes straight off the ferry and made our way around the island.
 The north coast has some amazing beaches, start at Bathurst Lighthouse for the view and make your way west towards The Basin, a great spot for snorkeling!